 With three young boys and four thriving businesses, Karri is pulled in many directions, but she always finds time to enjoy the amazing outdoor lifestyle afforded to those fortunate enough to live in this beautiful provence.

-Each business exhibits a strong commitment to supporting local suppliers in sourcing regional, seasonal ingredients and Oceanwise-certified sustainable seafood.
+Our commitment to supporting local suppliers in sourcing regional, seasonal ingredients and Oceanwise-certified sustainable seafood.
 If you are at all curious to the reasons we only serve oceanwise seafoood - here are three!
 Inform yourself by watching these 3 documentaries.
 Ultimately it's our choice to make a difference - that means you.

 If you are dining in Vancouver, don't order seafood unless you see this symbol next to the menu item.